 Lush Snow Leopard faux fur shawl makes for the perfect cold weather accessory for a fall or winter wedding.
 It also has a hidden snap closure so that you don’t have to hold on to it at all times.

-6. Marcie Faux Fur Bridal Wrap with Silk Bow
+6. Faux Fur Bridal Wrap with Silk Bow

-A graceful faux fur wrap fastened with a delicate silk bow, will complete your winter wedding attire perfectly.
+A graceful faux fur wrap fastened with a wide silk bow will complete your winter wedding attire perfectly.

 by Jules Veils